Movatterモバイル変換

 Google Groups allows any user to freely conduct and accessthreaded discussions, via either a web interface or e-mail.
 There are at least two kinds of discussion groups: forums specific to Google Groups (like mailing lists)[3] and Usenet groups, accessible byNNTP, for which Google Groups acts as gateway and unofficial archive.
 The Google Groups archive of Usenet newsgroup postings dates back to 1981.[4]

-On December 15, 2023, Google announced that Google Groups would end support posting or viewing new Usenet content on February 22, 2024, with existing archives remaining available.[5]
+Google Groups no longer supports posting or viewing new Usenet content since February 22, 2024.
+Existing archives remain available.[5][6]

 History